sunpy/sunpy/doc/source/dev.rst

 The example given above is one in which the function and test reside in the same module.
-In SunPy, functions and tests are separated and the latter can be found in the `tests` directory within the directory containing the science module.
+In SunPy, functions and tests are separated and the latter can be found in the `tests` directory within the directory containing the module.
-The convention is to have one test module per science module, with the names for the test modules being the same as those for the science modules prefixed with `test_`.
+The convention is to have one test module per module, with the names for the test modules being the same as those for the modules prefixed with `test_`.
 For example, the modules `xml.py` and `multimethod.py` in `sunpy/util` have corresponding test modules `test_xml.py` and `test_multimethod.py` in `sunpy/util/tests`.